 I have now dedicated my life to helping people in troubled situations.
 Providing counsel to those in need, giving them a safe harbour from their misfortune, and trying my hardest to prevent any re-occurrence of the disastrous past with help from contributions made by the Capulet's and Montague's, I have been able to oversee the creation of a boarding house where those who are homeless may stay.
 Also, I have set up a fund to provide the support these unfortunate people need.
 A new guest to the house is a young girl I came across yesterday while riding to town.
 She was lying in the street horrendously ill and so thin her wrists looked like twigs.
 I ordered my coachman to take the girl to the boarding house to await a doctor.

-Since then she has made a rapid improvement in the last twenty-four hours, having been fed and is now taking medication for her ailment, she no longer looks so brittle and starved.

-Seeing this miracle makes me think that the shadows of the past are finally drifting away to reveal clearer skies ahead, giving me then hope and strength I need to prevail.
+Since then she has made rapid improvement. in the past forty-eight hours alone, having been fed and forthwith taking medication for her ailment, she no longer looks so brittle and starved.
+Witnessing this miracle makes me truly believe that the shadows of the past are finally drifting away to reveal clearer skies ahead, giving me the hope and strength I need to prevail.
 Though not forgotten the past can now be put to rest and the future can begin.